-Linux Distribution Versions Remarks Red Hat Enterprise Linux (RHEL) 7.0 to 7.6 6.1 to 6.10 5.1 to 5.11 Migration of RHEL, CentOS, and Oracle Linux workloads using Nitro System based instance types such as c5, m5, r5, t3, c5d, m5d, or z1d is supported for versions 7.4 and later.
-For Red Hat Enterprise Linux 6.7, Oracle Linux 6.7, and CentOS 6.7 workloads with LVM volumes, incremental replication is supported only for the latest available kernel (version 2.6.32-642.13.1.e16) for the 6.7 distribution.
-For Red Hat Enterprise Linux 6.8, Oracle Linux 6.8, and CentOS 6.8 workloads with LVM volumes, PlateSpin Migrate supports incremental replication only for the latest available kernel (version 2.6.32-696.20.1.el6.x86_64) for the 6.8 distribution.
-For Red Hat Enterprise Linux 6.10, Oracle Linux 6.10, and CentOS 6.10 workloads, incremental replication is not supported for kernel (version 2.6.32-754.6.3.e16.x86_64) for the 6.10 distribution.
-See "RHEL 6.10 Source Workloads Crash During Incremental Replication" on page 596.
+Linux Distribution Versions Remarks Red Hat Enterprise Linux (RHEL) 7.0 to 7.7 6.1 to 6.10 5.1 to 5.11 For Red Hat Enterprise Linux 7.7, Oracle Linux 7.7, and CentOS 7.7 workloads, precompiled blkwatch drivers are not included in the PlateSpin Migrate software.
+Before you migrate these workloads, you must do one of the following to include the blkwatch drivers applicable for your Linux source workload: Create custom blkwatch driver that exactly matches the specific kernel running on your workload.
+See Appendix D, "Linux Distributions Supported by Migrate," on page 351. ◆ Use Migrate Agent to register the workload with PlateSpin Migrate server.
+The driver-install command of the Migrate Agent utility ensures that the utility compiles and installs the blkwatch driver applicable for your Linux source workload and then automatically uploads the compiled driver to the precompiled drivers folder in the PlateSpin Server library See "Appendix F, "Migrate Agent Utility," on page 365".
+Migration of RHEL, CentOS, and Oracle Linux workloads using Nitro System based instance types such as c5, m5, r5, t3, c5d, m5d, or z1d is supported for versions 7.4 and later.
+For Red Hat Enterprise Linux 6.7, Oracle Linux 6.7, and CentOS 6.7 workloads with LVM volumes, incremental replication is supported only for the latest available kernel (version 2.6.32-642.13.1.el6) for the 6.7 distribution.
+For Red Hat Enterprise Linux 6.8, Oracle Linux 6.8, and CentOS 6.8 workloads with LVM volumes, incremental replication is supported only for the latest available kernel (version 2.6.32-696.20.1.el6.x86_64) for the 6.8 distribution.
+For Red Hat Enterprise Linux 6.10, Oracle Linux 6.10, and CentOS 6.10 workloads, incremental replication is not supported for kernel (version 2.6.32-754.6.3.el6.x86_64) for the 6.10 distribution.
+See "RHEL 6.10 Source Workloads Crash During Incremental Replication" on page 598.
 Migration of a paravirtualized source workload to a target platform as a fully virtualized workload is supported for RHEL 5.x and 6.0.
-See "Paravirtualized Source Workloads" on page 43.
-SUSE Linux Enterprise Server (SLES) 11 (SP1, SP2, SP3, SP4) Migration of a paravirtualized source workload to a target platform as a fully virtualized workload is supported for SLES 11.
-See "Paravirtualized Source Workloads" on page 43.
+See "Paravirtualized Source Workloads" on page 45.

+Linux Distribution Versions Remarks SUSE Linux Enterprise Server (SLES) 12 SP4 without BTRFS file systems 11 (SP1, SP2, SP3, SP4) Migration of a paravirtualized source workload to a target platform as a fully virtualized workload is supported for SLES 11.
+See "Paravirtualized Source Workloads" on page 45.
+Conversion of a SLES 12 SP4 BIOS workload with LVM requires that a /boot partition is available on the source workload.
 CentOS See Red Hat Enterprise Linux.
 Same level of support as that for workloads running RHEL.

-Linux Distribution Versions Remarks Oracle Linux (OL) (formerly Oracle Enterprise Linux) See Red Hat Enterprise Linux.
+Oracle Linux (OL) (formerly Oracle Enterprise Linux) See Red Hat Enterprise Linux.
 Same level of support for standard kernels as that for workloads running RHEL.
 Same level of support for Unbreakable Enterprise Kernel (UEK) kernels on supported RHEL distributions for OL 6.7 and later.